 Kenya Budget Safari: How Much Does An Organised Safari Usually Cost?

-Organised tours of course range in prices depending on what time of year you go, standard of accommodation, types of day tours and whether or not food is included as well as whether the trip combines different locations such as different national parks or beach time too.
+Organised tours of course range in prices depending on what time of year you go, the standard of accommodation, types of day tours and whether or not food is included as well as whether the trip combines different locations such as different national parks or beaches.
 But it may come as a surprise that you can actually get an affordable African safari tour package.

-At the same time I’ve also seen tours for 12 days at over £10000 / $13005 PP (definitely not a Safari on a budget!)
-But it just go to prove there are a lot of different prices and experiences out there!
+At the same time, I’ve also seen tours for 12 days at over £10000 / $13005 PP (definitely not a Safari on a budget!)
+But it just goes to prove there are a lot of different prices and experiences out there!

 Safari On A Budget: Booking A Reasonably Priced Tour

 Of course, not everybody wants to do such a trip independently.
-Travelling through Africa on public transport, organising your safari at the last minute and staying outside the reserve in a tent isn’t exactly everyone’s ideas of fulfilling such a once in a lifetime experience.
-But even with a tour you can still get an affordable African safari.
+Travelling through Africa on public transport, organising your safari at the last minute and staying outside the reserve in a tent isn’t exactly everyone’s idea of fulfilling such a once in a lifetime experience.
+But even with a tour, you can still get an affordable African safari.

 How To Save Money On Your Safari And Make That Backpacker Kenya Safari Happen: